-This program will establish the best-suited needs for devices and services alike, supported by an extensive testing process conducted by Google itself, including OEMs in the program which receive enhanced level of technical support and training.
-In addition to this, the devices meet exclusive sets of hardware, deployment security updates and user experience to assist the organizations in handling one of the most challenging and diverse business environments.
+This program will establish the best-suited needs for devices and services alike, supported by an extensive testing process conducted by Google itself, including OEMs in the program, which receive an enhanced level of technical support and training.
+In addition to this, the devices meet exclusive sets of hardware, deployment security updates, and user experience to assist the organizations in handling one of the most challenging and diverse business environments.

 Some of the Android Enterprise Recommended requirements and best practices include:

 1. Minimum hardware specifications for Android 7.0+ devices